craigdallimore/flickr-uploader/README.md

 ## TODO

-- [ ] Store secret, frb and token in a reasonable way
+- [ ] Ensure photos are uploaded with certain permissions
+- [ ] Get nice JSON feedback (no nasty XML)
 - [ ] Take a path as an argument (this will be a path to a folder of files to upload)
-- [ ] Make requests for frob, token, depending on what values are available
-- [ ] Upload a single photo
 - [ ] Investigate parallel uploads
 - [ ] Show feedback for photo uploading
   - [ ] Name / progress of current file